Thujeevan-CT/Thujeevan-Dev/README.md

 - 💞️ I’m looking to collaborate on Intersting projects.
 - 📫 Reach me on social Medias

-Be Calm Be Kind Stay Positive 🤙✌️💫
+Be Calm Be humble, Stay Positive 🤙✌️💫

 <!---
 Thujeevan-Dev/Thujeevan-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.